gdotgordon/fibsrv/README.md

 * `integration_test` - stands up the full server on docker, and connects to it using an HTTP client.
 Again, not much new logic, but it is the full end-to-end test.

-* `testall` - runs all four test types listed above

 ### Invoking endpoints
 The three endpoints may be invoked as follows:
-* Fib(n): HTTP GET endpoint with query parameter `n`, e.g.: http://localhost:8080/v1/fib?n=15
+* Fib(n): HTTP GET endpoint with query parameter `n`, e.g.: http://localhost:8080/v1/fib?n=15 returns a JSON object with the result 610

-* FibLess(target): returns the number of intermediate memoized terms HTTP GET, query parameter `target`, e.g. http://localhost:8080/v1/fibless?target=120
+* FibLess(target): returns the number of intermediate memoized terms HTTP GET, query parameter `target`, e.g. http://localhost:8080/v1/fibless?target=120 returns a JSON objecvt with the result 12

 * Clear database HTTP GET http://localhost:8080/v1/clear